Eoghan Quigg (album): Commercial performance

 The album was initially a commercial success in Ireland where it debuted at no 1 on the Irish Albums Chart, knocking Lady Gaga's The Fame off the top spot.
-The album dropped from no 2 in its second week to no 20 in its third week and spent a total of eight weeks on the chart.
+The album dropped from no 2 in its second week to no 20 in its third week and spent a total of eight weeks on the chart, but failed to sell enough for a Gold certification, rendering the album a failure.
 In the UK the album peaked at no 14, and exited the Top 100 after three weeks.
 The album had first-week sales of 16,362.

 Pointing to the record's lacklustre chart performance in the UK, Gail Walker of the Belfast Telegraph predicted that the public "may have seen the last of Eoghan Quigg".
-His album considered a failure, Quigg was dropped by RCA Records.
+His album was considered a failure, and Quigg was dropped by RCA Records.